Olga Margarita Alvarado

 Olga Margarita Alvarado Rodríguez (born 22 November 1981) is a Honduran politician who served as Vice President of Honduras under Juan Orlando Hernández from 2018 to 2022.
 She is from the National Party.

 Alvarado was born on 22 November 1981.
 She graduated as a business administrator from the Catholic University of Honduras.
 She served as undersecretary and secretary of state in the youth offices, in the government of President Porfirio Lobo Sosa, directing youth policies and implementing the Youth Initiative project.
 From January 2015 to May 2017, she served as an undersecretary for policies and inclusion at the secretariat for social inclusion development (Sedis).
 She has carried out aid programs such as Ciudad Mujer.

-Alvarado was elected as second designate to the presidency of Honduras in the 2017 elections, and took office in January 2018.
+Alvarado was elected as Vice President of Honduras of Honduras in the 2017 elections, and took office in January 2018.